M40 - A404

 The option that has been installed to improve it is a cut-across to bypass the three northern exits, so traffic exiting the M40 eastbound zips across and joins the other side of the roundabout quickly.
 This was tried at the Stansted exit on the M11 where much the same problem was encountered, and it didn't work.
 Stansted now has free-flow slip roads.
 Let's get the same built here.

 Hate this junction?
 Or do you think it hasn't had a fair trial?
 Make yourself heard!
 Post a comment.

 These are the most recent comments on this junction.
 You can see all comments if you prefer.

-An anonymous contributor remembers this:
+Anonymous remembers this: